Other than death of a loved one, few things are more disorienting than making the shift from being cared for by your parents to caring for them.

 With the power of community to problem-solve, there’s less guilt left at each individual’s doorstep because community-based problem-solving empowers caregivers to seek good enough solutions rather than perfect solutions.
 It grounds their decision-making in the broader experiences of a community.

-We launched Daughterhood Circles in support of our mission to end loneliness in caregiving.
-Please participate if you can.
-If there’s not a circle check out your local area agency on aging, church groups, local Alzheimer’s Association, libraries, and other groups to connect with people in their area.
+We launched Daughterhood in support of our mission to build community, provide support and end loneliness in caregiving.
+Our virtual circles connect family caregivers across the country.
+For local resources, always check your local area agency on aging, church groups, libraries, and other groups to connect with people in your area.
 Ask your employer to sponsor a community of co-workers who can come together to support each other.

 Always remember: we can do hard things, just not alone.